D.C. Council approves major tax break for Howard University as it launches plan for new hospital

 Howard officials did not respond to repeated requests for comment.

-Council member Elissa Silverman (I-At Large) said the investigation reflected poorly on both Howard and city government ethics.
+Council member Elissa Silverman (I-At Large) said the investigation reflected poorly on perceptions of city government ethics.

 “If a top government official is unaware that our ethics laws forbid him from weighing in on a deal while trying to get a job with the beneficiary, I mean, that’s just simply Ethics 101,” said Silverman, who forced lawmakers to discuss the bill before voting.